roderickjackson-bradley/socket_io_app/work/w11/d2/01-component-lifecycle-methods/component-lifecycle-methods.md

 If `<GameTimer>` had its own state, we would have to define it as a class component - **why?**

-But even though `<GameTimer>` doesn't have its own state, it still has to be written as a class-based component because it's going to use a JS timer created using `setInterval`.
+But even though `<GameTimer>` doesn't have its own state, it still has to be written as a class-based component because it's going to use a JavaScript timer created using `setInterval`.

-Each JavaScript timer consumes system resources (memory and CPU).
+Each timer consumes system resources (memory and CPU).

 Since the `<GameTimer>` component will be using a timer, we want to make sure that it destroys the timer when itself is destroyed.
 For example, every time the player switches to the set difficulty route, `<GameTimer>` will be destroyed and then a new `<GameTimer>` created when the player returns to the game play route.
+BTW, this is another reason for keeping `elapsedTime` higher up in the hierarchy so that it doesn't get reset when the player moves to the settings page and then cancels.

 The key to preventing a new timer from being created without the existing timer being "cleared" is to override the `componentDidMount` and `componentWillUnmount` lifecycle methods - again, only possible in class components.